zoujiayun/cmlHelpR/README.md

 In the sections below I'll demonstrate some use cases of the major functions of interest.

+# In development

+- Need to update functions to work with new null/site model approach
+  - parseBEB
+  - beb2freq
+  - getPw
+  - getBranchdNdS

 # Installation
 In the `R-studio` console, execute the following code.